 When to stay with Retool

-Internal tools platform alternatives split along three vectors: licensing model (closed-source vs Apache 2 vs AGPL/GPL OSS vs plugin licenses), audience (engineers vs no-code makers vs hybrid), and pricing model (per-user-subscription vs one-time-license vs OSS-self-hosted).
-Picks below address each combination.
+Internal tools platform alternatives split along three vectors: licensing model (closed-source versus permissive Apache 2 versus restrictive AGPL or GPL versus plugin licenses), audience (engineers versus no-code makers versus hybrid), and pricing model (per-user subscription versus one-time license versus OSS self-hosted).
+The picks above address each combination without overlap.

-Pricing pulled from each vendor's site on the review date.
-We score on cost-at-volume for representative engineering teams (10-50 users), data source connector breadth, polish of drag-and-drop builder, and operational lift to migrate.
-We weight against tools whose advertised pricing excludes essential features (SSO, audit, workflow automations) that quickly push users to paid.
+Pricing pulled from each vendor's documented site on the review date.
+We score on cost-at-volume for representative engineering teams (10-50 users), data source connector breadth, polish of the drag-and-drop builder, scripting depth, and the operational lift to migrate from Retool.
+We weight against tools whose advertised pricing excludes essential features (SSO, audit log, workflow automations) that quickly push users to paid tiers.

 Initial published version with 5 picks.